 Funds are awarded first-come, first-serve.

-In order to be eligible, applicants must fall within the following total household income limits (as of 2020):
+In order to be eligible, applicants must fall within specified total household income limits.

 Applicants must also complete homebuyer education.